 Refer to RISD’s Syllabus guidelines: RISD Guide Syllabus

 What are learning outcomes?
 They are measurable objectives that demonstrate fulfilment of course goals.
 In other words, students need to do at least one assignment that asks them to enact each of the learning outcomes listed on the syllabus, while daily activities will help students understand and build up to the outcomes.

 Your learning outcomes need to specific and relatively easy to measure:

-*OVERLY GENERAL/VAGUE LEARNING OUTCOME: As a result of this course you will develop problem solving skills (too general)
+*OVERLY GENERAL/VAGUE LEARNING OUTCOME: As a result of this course you will develop problem solving skills.

-*MEASURABLE AND PRECISE LEARNING OUTCOME: At the end of this course you will demonstrate the ability to evaluate and synthesize information from a variety of different sources to create a persuasive argument (measurable and precise)
+*MEASURABLE AND PRECISE LEARNING OUTCOME: At the end of this course you will demonstrate the ability to evaluate and synthesize information from a variety of different sources to create a persuasive argument.